 In accordance with Bud’s waste disposal policies and procedures, all waste will be disposed of in compliance with 935 CMR 500.105(12).
 Liquid waste containing marijuana or marijuana byproducts will be disposed of in compliance with all applicable state and federal requirements, including but not limited to, for discharge of pollutants into surface water or groundwater or stored pending disposal in an industrial wastewater holding tank in accordance with 314 CMR 18.00: Industrial Wastewater Holding Tanks and Containers.
 Solid waste containing marijuana or marijuana byproducts will be ground and mixed with other organic material such that the resulting mixture renders the marijuana unusable for its original purpose.
 Once such marijuana waste has been rendered unusable, the mixture may be composted or digested at an aerobic or anaerobic digester at an operation that is in compliance with the requirements of 310 CMR 16.00: Site Assignment Regulations for Solid Waste Facilities.
 Solid waste containing marijuana will be ground up and mixed with solid wastes such that the resulting mixture renders the marijuana unusable for its original purposes.
 Once such marijuana waste has been rendered unusable, it will be brought to a solid waste transfer facility or a solid waste disposal facility that holds a valid permit issued by the Department of Environmental Protection or by the appropriate state agency in the state in which the facility is located.
 A minimum of two marijuana establishment agents will be present and properly document the disposal of marijuana waste in accordance with 935 CMR 500.105(12)(d).

 Storage and Facility Security

 All finished marijuana and marijuana products will be securely stored in a locked safe or vault accessible to a limited number of authorized individuals to prevent diversion, theft or loss.
 Bud’s safes and vaults and any other equipment or areas used for the production, cultivation, harvesting, processing, or storage of marijuana and marijuana products will be securely locked.
 In accordance with Bud’s security policies and procedures, the safes, vaults and any other areas or equipment aforementioned will be securely locked using commercial grade equipment and protected from entry, except for the actual time required to remove or replace marijuana.
 Bud’s will keep all locks and security equipment in good working order.
 Keys, if utilized by Bud’s, will be prohibited from being left in locks and stored or placed in an area accessible to persons other than specifically authorized personnel.
-In addition, Bud’s will maintain a list of individuals wit

-h

-access to keys and a policy for key issuance and lock replacement.
+In addition, Bud’s will maintain a list of individuals with access to keys and a policy for key issuance and lock replacement.
 Security measures will be strictly limited to specifically authorized marijuana establishment agents including accessibility of combination numbers, passcodes, electronic or biometric security systems.

 The outside perimeter of the facility will be sufficiently lit to facilitate surveillance.
 All trees, bushes, and other foliage outside the establishment shall be maintained to prevent persons concealing themselves from sight.
 Bud’s will keep all marijuana products out of plain site and not visible from a public place without the use of binoculars, optical aids or aircraft.

 Emergency Policies and Incident Reporting

 Bud’s will develop emergency policies and procedures for securing all product following any instance of diversion, theft or loss of marijuana, and conduct an assessment to determine whether additional safeguards are necessary.
 All security policies and procedures will be shared with local law enforcement authorities and fire services and periodically if the plans or procedures are modified in a material way.